kuonanhong/pervasivesystemproject_public/README.md

 ﻿Pervasive Systems Project - Big Ear 2.0
 ============

-The repository contains the code about the system developed for the pervasive systems course (Politecnico di Milano) It includes the code running on Raspberry pi, the RESTful server and a simple web application.
+The repository contains the code about the system developed for the pervasive systems course (Politecnico di Milano).
+It includes the code running on Raspberry pi, the RESTful server and a simple web application.

 ### Usage